-This is a another guest article from our dear reader and contributer Darren Fletcher.
+This is a guest article from our dear reader and contributor Darren Fletcher.

 “You know where that bike shop is in McHenry Village?”

 “Yeah I know McHenry Village, it's where that Mexican restaurant is …” he answered.

 “Right.
 Well one day early in 2010 Missing and I decided to head over to the bike shop because we were interested in getting into cycling for fitness and fun.
 When we parked and got out of the car, we noticed a young man about your age (20) who was homeless and looked quite sad.

 The rest unfolded in a surreal way for me.